plantnet/malpolon/examples/ecologists/sentinel-2a/README.md

   - _nesterov_ : If `true`, adopts nesterov momentum; if `false`, adopts PyTorch's default strategy.
 Boolean parameter.
   - **metrics**
     - **_\<metric name\>_** : The name of your metric.
 Can either be a custom name or one of the keys listed in `malpolon.models.utils.FMETRICS_CALLABLES`.
 In the latter case, the _callable_ argument is not required.
-      - _callable (optional)_ : Name of the TorchMetrics functional metric to call.
+      - _callable (optional)_ : Name of the TorchMetrics functional metric to call _(e.g.: `'torchmetrics.functional.classification.multiclass_accuracy'`)_.
 Find all functional metrics on the TorchMetrics documentation page such as [here](https://torchmetrics.readthedocs.io/en/stable/classification/accuracy.html#functional-interface) in the "functional Interface" section.
 Learn more about functional metrics [here](https://lightning.ai/docs/torchmetrics/stable/pages/quickstart.html#functional-metrics).
 Takes a string as input.
-      - _kwargs_ : any key-value arguments compatible with the selected metric sur as `num_classes` or `threshold`.
+      - _kwargs_ : any key-value arguments compatible with the selected metric such as `num_classes` or `threshold`.
 See [TorchMetrics documentation](https://lightning.ai/docs/torchmetrics/stable/all-metrics.html) for the complete list of kwargs to your metric.
   - **data**
     - _dataset\_path_ : path to the dataset.
 At the moment, patches and rasters should be directly put in this directory.
 Takes a string as input.
     - _labels\_name_ : name of the file containing the labels which should be located in the same directory as the data.
 Takes a string as input.